 Putting it simply, lardo is cured fat from the back of the pig.
 It’s a thick layer directly below the skin of a pig and takes some care to remove correctly but it’s rarely seen in North America.

-Making lardo is an art, one that we were so enthralled with that we made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata, which is cured in white marble boxes and considered the best in the world.
-After trying it we would agree.
+Making lardo is an art, one that we were so enthralled with that I made the pilgrimage north to Colonnata in Tuscany just to try the lardo di colonnata.

 Don’t confuse lardo with lard, which is rendered pig fat.